ruchika-jain/django-azure-stack/README.md

 Using this stack as template would create a new repository for the codebase and deploy the Django app on Azure.

-## Prerequisites
+## Prerequisites 📖
-Having a Azure account with an active subscription(Yes, that's it!! ) Deployment happens on Azure Cloud via Azure App Service.
+Having an Azure account with an active subscription (Yes, that's it!! ) 🚀 Deployment happens on Azure Cloud via Azure App Service.

-## What are the inputs to pass while setting up the stack?
+## What are the inputs to pass while setting up the stack? 📥
 ```
 # Name of the Azure App which has been configured to host the website
 - AZURE_APP_NAME